MAtiyaaa/atiya-confiscation/README.md

-# Confiscation Locker for QBCore
+# Confiscation Locker for QBCore - FiveM

 * Made by Atiya